 Now, I don’t recommend you retreat to your cubicle and crawl under your desk into Tortoise Pose—this would do nothing to bolster assurances of your sanity—in the comfort of your own home, you might curl up into a little Kurmasana and tune out the day.
 The holidays are notorious for providing situations or opportunities that make us want to withdraw like a turtle in its shell.
 The great yogis, being authorities on the human condition, recognized the solace and silence that arrives when we turn our attention inwards, just as a tortoise does—a symbol of determination and unruffled form.

 Kurmasana provides a deep and intense stretch along the entire backside of the body.
 People with lower back, hamstring, or groin issues should proceed slowly and with caution.

 The soothing impact of this posture on the brain provides relief from anxiety or worry (just imagine getting frantic about anything in this pose!).
-By calming the nervous system, Kurmasana helps promote deep sleep and prevents insomnia.
+By calming the nervous system, Kurmasana helps to promote deep sleep and prevent insomnia.

 Tortoise Pose stimulates the second and third chakras, massaging the internal organs and aiding digestion.
 It aids our psychic digestion, too, giving us the strength and flexibility required to integrate life’s experiences before gracefully moving on.